saran-io/promptflow/DEPLOYMENT.md

 4. Write a compelling description

 ### About Section
-Add a line like: "Creator of PromptFoundry - an open-source collection of production-ready AI development prompts used by developers worldwide."
+Add a line like: "Creator of PromptFlow - an open-source collection of production-ready AI development prompts used by developers worldwide."

 ## 📊 Analytics (Optional)